 There are two general stages in preparing to become a student in our postgraduate and honours programs.
 Students must:

 1. Find a project and supervisor for their research program.
-Download the 2017 Student Project Book.
+Download the 2018 Peter Mac Student Project Booklet

 2. Meet the university's degree eligibility and entry requirements.